Aniketkhote/refreshed/README.md

 - **Support for Latest Technologies**: By supporting the latest Flutter and Dart packages, refreshed GetX enables you to leverage the newest features and functionalities available in the ecosystem.

 - **Community-Driven Development**: We've listened to feedback from the community and incorporated many suggestions and improvements to make GetX even better.

 ---

+# Changes Made in Package

+This README outlines the changes made to the package from its original GetX package to the refreshed version.

+## Decoupling of `get_connect` to `connectify`

+One significant change is the decoupling of `get_connect` to `connectify`.
+This alteration aims to streamline the connectivity-related functionalities within the package.

+## Removal of Animation Classes, Widget Extensions, Num, Duration and the responsive Extensions

+The animation classes, widget extensions, as well as num and duration extensions, have been removed from this package.
+Instead, we have integrated the Quickify package, which offers a plethora of utility and extension methods, allowing for faster and more efficient development.

+## Shift in Focus

+Our primary focus has shifted towards enhancing dependency injection, state management, and routing functionalities within the package.
+These areas are crucial for building robust and scalable applications, and we are committed to improving them further.

+---